docsforadobe/javascript-tools-guide/3 - File System Access/file-object.rst

 path

 Optional.
-The absolute or relative path to the file associated with this object, specified in platform-specific or URI format; see "Specifying paths" on page 39.
+The absolute or relative path to the file associated with this object, specified in platform-specific or URI format; see :ref:`specifying-paths`.
 The value stored in the object is the absolute path.
 The path need not refer to an existing file.
 If not supplied, a temporary name is generated.
 If the path refers to an existing folder: